NatVanG/PBI-InspectorV2/README.md

 ## Release notes :scroll:

-**PBI Inspector v2.3**: PBI Inspectory V2 is evolving to support testing any Fabric items' CI/CD metadata, not just Power BI reports!
+**PBI Inspector v2.3**: PBI Inspector V2 is evolving to support testing any Fabric items' CI/CD metadata, not just Power BI reports!
 Use either the Windows Forms desktop application or the CLI which now includes the "-fabricitem" command line option and point to a CI/CD folder containing one or more Fabric item definitions.
-Here's an example rules file that tests a CopyJob Fabric item's metadata: [CopyJob Rules](DocsExamples/Sample-CopyJob-Rules.json).
+Here's an example rules file that tests a CopyJob Fabric item's metadata: [CopyJob Rules](DocsExamples/Example-CopyJob-Rules.json).
 Here's another example that tests metadata across Fabric item types: [Cross-Fabric Items Rule](DocsExamples/Example-FabricCrossItem-Rules.json).

 ## <a name="contents"></a>Contents